Cabana/Cabana-boilerplate/README.md

 There is a rake task for doing this (its `rake replace_paths`) but you shouldn't need to explicitly call it.
 It will be called after having built JavaScript or CSS.

 ### Getting ready for deployment
 If you're getting ready to move to production it might be a good idea to build the resources using `rake build:for_deploy`.
-This will not only build the resources but it will also remove things like `console.log()` and `alert()` statements from the JavaScript, which are normally only required during development.
+This will not only build the resources but it will also remove `console.log()` statements from the JavaScript, which are normally only required during development.
+Images will also be compressed.

 ### Exporting
 The build script makes it possible to export the project to another location.
 This would typically be somewhere on the I drive so its viewable via kunder.cabana.dk.